microsoft/FluidFramework/BREAKING.md

 DriverHeader is a driver concept, so move from core-interface to driver-definitions.
 CreateNewHeader is also a kind of driver header, merged it into DriverHeader.

 ### IFluidPackage Changes
-- Moving IFluidPackage from "@fluidframework/container-definitions" to '@fluidframework/core-interfaces'
+- Moving IFluidPackage and IFluidCodeDetails from "@fluidframework/container-definitions" to '@fluidframework/core-interfaces'
 - Remove npm specific IPackage interface
 - Simplify the IFluidPackage by removing browser and npm specific properties
 - Add new interface IFluidBrowserPackage, and isFluidBrowserPackage which defines browser specific properties